Summer’s Last Hurrah Labor Day Vacation Ideas | Visit Grand Rapids

 craft breweries Grand Rapids MN

 Going out to eat is a wonderful part of being on vacation – not having to cook!
 On a rainy day there are great places to Eat & Drink.
 Grand Rapids, Minnesota is home to two craft breweries and one wine bar.
 Klockow Brewing Company was the first to open.
 They are a production brewery that distributes their craft beer throughout Minnesota liquor stores.
 They offer clean classics and complex experiments from the Northwoods of Minnesota!
 They also offer live music and events at the brewery.
 Each week they feature a variety of food trucks.
 You can bring food in or order food to be delivered to the brewery.
 They offer non-alcoholic beer and Northern Soda’s.
 Rapids Brewing Co. is located downtown in the historic Rialto Theater.
 They brew and sell only onsite.
 They specialize in locally sourced products for their beer and wood fired oven menu.
-Chef O’Brien and his team create a northern Minnesota curated menu that showcases the wood fired oven that pairs well with their craft beer and craft cocktails.
-They offer non-alcoholic Northern Soda options as well.
+They offer non-alcoholic options as well.
 You can enjoy live music and events every week.
 Then, Unwined Up North is a wine bar that features Minnesota craft beer (including Klockow Beer) and Minnesota wines.
 Their menu offers charcuterie boards, panini sandwiches, salads and other small plates.
 They offer live music and events each week as well.
+And then the newest wine and cider facility called Smoke on the Water that also has a wood fired kitchen and crafted bar.
+Take a short drive 15 minutes east of Grand Rapids to Trout Lake in downtown Coleraine.
+They are hosting summer outdoor music every week.
+Find more places to Eat & Drink at the Grand Rapids Area Chamber of Commerce and the Deer River Chamber of Commerce.

 Other Local Favorite Places To Eat & Drink